Improving Outdoor Multi-cell Fingerprinting-based Positioning via Mobile Data Augmentation: Conclusion

 \section{Conclusion}

 This paper has presented a practical, modular framework for mobile data augmentation tailored to real-world MDT traces collected by \acp{MNO}.
-The proposed two-stage architecture decouples spatial sample generation from radio-feature synthesis through \ac{KDE} and \ac{KNN}, delivering a training-free, interpretable, and computationally lightweight solution that directly leverages operator-held geo-tagged measurements.
-Through empirical evaluations, we validated each module independently and we assessed end-to-end positioning performance across heterogeneous large-scale outdoor MDT reference scenarios.
-Results show consistent reductions in positioning error when using the proposed augmentation, with the largest relative gains in spatially sparse or structurally constrained regions.
-Competing two-stage baselines did not match these improvements at any tested augmentation rate.
-We also observed a clear saturation of benefits beyond a region-specific augmentation factor, which indicates that adding more synthetic samples does not by itself guarantee better accuracy and, when fingerprints are poorly matched, can even degrade it.
-In sum, the proposed \ac{KDE} plus \ac{KNN} augmentation offers a simple, interpretable, and deployment-ready path to more accurate outdoor fingerprinting on real MDT data, while providing operator-relevant guidance on when additional synthetic samples help and when they do not.
+The proposed two-stage architecture decouples spatial sample generation from radio-feature synthesis through \ac{KDE} and \ac{KNN}, delivering an interpretable and computationally lightweight solution that directly leverages operator-held geo-tagged measurements.
+Extensive experimental validation on four large-scale operational datasets demonstrates that the proposed pipeline yields consistent accuracy gains, particularly in scenarios characterized by sparse sampling and high mobility.
+Specifically, our \ac{KDE}-\ac{KNN} framework reduced the median positioning error by approximately $30\%$ in the sparse \emph{highway} scenario and by $23\%$ in the complex \emph{stadium} environment, significantly outperforming more complex deep learning and generative baselines.
+Furthermore, our analysis revealed a critical structural dependency between augmentation efficacy and the native density of the environment.
+We observed that benefits from augmentation saturate more rapidly in dense urban centers than high-mobility and sparse regions.
+This underscores a key operational insight: augmentation strategies must be dynamically tuned to local data sparsity, as indiscriminate over-sampling in already dense areas yields diminishing returns and may not introduce useful information.
+In sum, the proposed \ac{KDE}-\ac{KNN} augmentation offers a simple, interpretable, and deployment-ready path to more accurate outdoor fingerprinting on real \ac{MDT} data, while providing operator-relevant guidance on when additional synthetic samples effectively improve positioning.

 \begingroup

 \endgroup